 5. Payroll taxes

-Both Canadian and American employers are required to withhold, remit, and contribute certain payroll-related amounts.
-While many payroll taxes are similar in both countries, the governmental agencies involved are quite different.
+Canadian and American employers must withhold, remit, and contribute certain payroll-related amounts.
+While many payroll taxes are similar in both countries, their governmental agencies differ.

-Here’s a brief breakdown of the main differences between Canada payroll vs US payroll taxes.
+Here’s a brief breakdown of the main differences between Canadian and US payroll taxes.

 US payroll taxes.
-In the US, employers must register with—and make individual payments to—federal and state unemployment agencies, as well as federal, state, and (sometimes) local tax agencies.
+In the US, employers must register with—and make individual payments to—federal and state unemployment agencies and federal, state, and (sometimes) local tax agencies.

 Payroll tax obligations typically include:

-• Federal and state employee income tax withholdings
+- Withholding Federal and state employee income tax

-You should also know that, while we won’t be covering them in this article, taxable benefits in Canada differ from those in the US.
+While we won’t cover them in this article, you should also know that taxable benefits in Canada differ from those in the US.

 Canadian payroll taxes.
-In Canada, employers must register with the CRA and may also—depending on which jurisdiction governs their business—have to register with (and make payments to) one or more provincial authorities.
+In Canada, employers must register with the CRA.
+Depending on which jurisdiction governs their business, they may also have to register with (and make payments to) one or more provincial authorities.
+Quebec businesses register with Revenue Québec.

 Payroll tax obligations typically include:

-The schedule for remitting the income tax, EI, and CPP amounts you withhold from your employees’ pay—along with your own EI and CPP employer contribution amounts—is determined by the CRA.
-The CRA is also responsible for directing the appropriate tax amounts to the respective provincial agencies.
+The CRA determines the schedule for remitting the income tax, EI, and CPP amounts you withhold from your employees’ pay and your own EI and CPP employer contribution amounts.
+The CRA also directs the appropriate tax amounts to the respective provincial agencies.

-Note: There’s one important exception to this rule, which applies to employees in Québec.
-Because Québec maintains a separate QPP fund (that replaces the CPP), and an additional parental leave fund (the QPIP), most payroll remittances are made directly to the provincial government through Revenu Québec.
+Note: There’s a crucial exception to this rule, which applies to employees in Québec.
+Because Québec maintains a separate QPP fund (that replaces the CPP) and an additional parental leave fund (the QPIP), most payroll remittances are made directly to the provincial government through Revenu Québec.

 Need help navigating the finer points of Canada payroll vs US payroll?
-Get in touch with Enkel’s team of experienced payroll professionals today and discover all the ways we can work with your business.
+Contact Enkel’s team of experienced payroll professionals today and discover how we can work with your business.